Hidden Productivity Killer: Tasks We Only Do Infrequently

 Why Irregular Tasks Slip Through the Cracks

-The human brain thrives on short-term “loops.”
-We react to what’s visible, urgent, and frequent.
-When something happens regularly – every day or every week – it naturally stays on our radar.
+The human brain thrives on the short-term.
+We react to what’s visible and urgent, and we remember what we do frequently.
+When something happens often – every day or every week – it naturally stays on our radar.
 But when something only happens every few months, we mentally file it under “Future Me will remember.”

 Future Me rarely does.

-There’s also a hidden bias in most of the tools we use.
+There’s also an enormous gap in most of the tools we use.
 Task managers and project boards are designed for one-off or high-frequency, continuous work, not long-cycle maintenance or low-frequency follow-ups.
-Calendars work well for actual events but terrible for tracking completion — if you miss a recurring event, it’s gone until next time.
+Calendars work well for actual events, but don’t allow for flexible recurrence and are terrible for tracking completion.
+If you miss a recurring event, it’s gone until next time.

 The Cognitive Cost of Forgotten Work